German students, teachers weep for classmates on doomed plane

-HALTERN AM SEE, Germany Students and teachers at a small-town German high school broke down in tears once they realised that 16 classmates and two teachers were on board an ill-fated Germanwings airplane that crashed in France on Tuesday on a flight to Duesseldorf.
+HALTERN AM SEE, Germany, March 24 Students and teachers at a small-town German high school broke down in tears once they realised that 16 classmates and two teachers were on board an ill-fated Germanwings airplane that crashed in France on Tuesday on a flight to Duesseldorf.

 The 10th grade students from the Joseph-Koenig-Gymnasium high school were on their way home after a week-long Spanish exchange programme at the Institut Giola in Llinars del Vallès near Barcelona.
 It was a reciprocal visit after 12 Spanish students had spent a week at their school in December.